 Because technologies and jobs are changing at an exponential rate, our skills and knowledge might quickly become obsolete.
 That’s why HR departments and employees are putting growing emphasis on in-house training and the acquisition of new skills within the company.

-So, in addition to considering Open Badges in their recruitment criteria, companies will also be producing their own micro-certifications!
+So, in addition to considering Open Badges in their recruitment criteria, companies will also be producing their own micro credentials !
 These will support employees in their professional life and help them highlight their achievements.
 Open Badges are a great solution to officially recognise this type of post-training learning.

 To promote and support lifelong learning, Open Badges could be stored in the form of open portfolios or learners’ profiles.
 Their traceability is essential to recognise learning over a very long period.
 And this is made possible by blockchain technology!